 How Long Does it Take to Feel Cannabis Edibles?

-As a result, it’s a good idea to wait at least an hour between edible doses.
-That way, you don’t accidentally double-dose yourself!
+So, if you’re not familiar with how a THC edible will affect you, it’s a good idea to go low and slow with your dosage.
+In addition, it’s a good idea to wait at least an hour between edible doses.
+That way, you don’t accidentally consume more than you would like.

-What Can You Expect From Your Edible Dosage?
+What Can You Expect From Your Cannabis Edible Dosage?

 10 – 20 MG THC

 At this dosage, you can expect even more effective symptom relief and may even experience very mild euphoria.
 You may experience a slight boost to social interactions, such as becoming more talkative, engaging, and creative.
-This is the perfect dose to enjoy mild psychoactive effects and is also great for maintaining sleep throughout the night.
+You also may catch a serious case of the giggles!
+This is the perfect marijuana edible dosage to enjoy mild psychoactive effects and it is also great for maintaining sleep throughout the night.
 A great choice for restless sleepers or medical patients with persistent, chronic problems.
+A single one of these macadamia nut balls from Ceres are a great way to reach this dose.

 20 – 30 MG THC

-The cerebral and physical euphoria is much more noticeable at this dosage.
-This much THC may also impair coordination and perception.
-This dosage is more appropriate for experienced consumers and those seeking relief from more moderate problems.
-If you’re a seasoned cannabis user and have already developed a tolerance to THC, this dosage may be the right choice for you.
+The cerebral and physical euphoria will likely be a lot more noticeable at this dosage.
+This much THC may also impact coordination and perception.
+This marijuana edible dosage is more appropriate for experienced consumers and those seeking relief from more moderate symptoms.
+If you’re a seasoned cannabis lover and have already developed a tolerance to THC, this dosage may be the right choice for you.

 30 – 50 MG THC

-If you do not regularly consume THC, this much edible THC will produce strong euphoric and psychoactive effects.
-You can also expect strong anxiolytic, pain-killing, sleep-inducing, and hunger-inducing effects.
-This dosage is recommended for regular consumers that have already built up a tolerance to lower doses.
+If you do not regularly consume THC, this much edible THC will likely produce strong euphoric and psychoactive effects.
+You can also expect stronger stress and pain relief, an increase in appetite and deep sleep.
+This dosage is recommended for those who consume cannabis regularly and that have already built up a tolerance to lower doses.
 It may also be an option for medical patients who know that their digestive tract and liver don’t absorb THC very well.
+A few of these sour jellies marijuana edibles from Journeyman can help you reach this THC dosage level.

 50 – 75 MG THC

-This high of an edible dosage is likely to cause intense euphoria and potent symptom relief.
-This much THC is very likely to significantly impair perception and coordination and may also cause side effects such as rapid heart rate, anxiety, and nausea.
-This dosage is not recommended for beginners or occasional consumers.
-Instead, it should be a last resort for medical patients suffering from severe problems like chronic inflammation, crohn’s disease, or cancer.
+This high dosage is likely to cause intense euphoria and potent symptom relief.
+This dose is very likely to significantly impact perception and coordination.
+This marijuana edible dosage is not recommended for beginners or occasional consumers since it may trigger feelings of anxiety or fear for those unfamiliar with the effects of THC.
+Instead, it may be an appropriate dose for medical patients suffering from severe symptoms like chronic inflammation, crohn’s disease, or cancer.

 100+ MG THC

 Regardless of your tolerance and consumption habits, this dosage can be expected to produce strong cerebral and physical euphoria.
-At such a high dosage, some users may experience anxiety and paranoia.
-This dosage is only recommended for heavy consumers of cannabis.
+At such a high dosage, some users may experience anxiety and paranoia—even experienced ones.
+This dosage is recommended for very regular consumers of cannabis and those who are using it medically.
+You’d need to consume an entire package of these cherry fruit chews by Chill to reach this level of potency.

 Although THC is the main active ingredient in cannabis, it’s not the only one.
 Some edibles may also feature other minor cannabinoids, like CBD or CBN.
-Thanks to a phenomenon called the entourage effect, these extra ingredients can have a significant impact on how an edible makes you feel across all THC dose ranges.
+Thanks to a phenomenon called the entourage effect, these extra ingredients can have a significant impact on how a marijuana edible makes you feel across all THC dosage ranges.

 For example, CBD may actually work to lessen the effects of THC.
 As a result, if an edible has both THC and CBD, you’ll need a higher dose to achieve your desired results.
 Long story short, make sure you check the ingredients on your edibles before you eat them–you want to be sure you know what’s going into your body!

 Finally, it’s important to keep the potential side-effects of edibles in mind.
-While THC is extremely safe–it’s effectively impossible to overdose–you may notice some side effects.
+While THC is extremely safe–you may notice some side effects.

 The most common include sleepiness and hunger (the notorious munchies).
 This can also lead to a feedback loop.
 You eat an edible, get hungry, and eat another one as a snack.
 While we’ve all done this at some point, it can get expensive!
 Make sure you have non-infused snacks on hand to combat the munchies.